p-well/9_github_trending/README.md

 This is CLI program used for searching for the most popular Python repositories on Github. <br/>

-Script finds 20 most stargazers counted repositories created during the last week and prints <br/> the following repo infomation: repo name, stars count, repo description, opened issues count and repo URL.
+Script finds 20 most stargazers counted repositories created during the last week and prints the following <br/>
+repo infomation: repo name, stars count, repo description, opened issues count and repo URL.
 Data is presented in descending order of repo stars.

-The program is based on [REST API v3](https://developer.github.com/v3/).
+The program is based on GitHub [REST API v3](https://developer.github.com/v3/).

-Pavel Kadantsev, 2017
+Pavel Kadantsev, 2017 <br/>.
 p.a.kadantsev@gmail.com

 # Installation